Negotiating women: The quiet strength of Hannah Starkey’s peacemaking portraits

 Maeve Mulholland

 And so she set about making connections with the women she would photograph for this project.
 There is no sense of hierarchy to the women chosen; the purpose was not to spotlight them as individuals, but rather to convey a sense of what they represent.
-The is a mixture of protestants and catholics, but when you read through their bios – which, interestingly, are not reprinted on the gallery , as if to highlight the sense of communal rather than individual achievement – you see most worked with both communities.
+The group is a mixture of protestants and catholics, but when you read through their bios – which, interestingly, are not reprinted on the gallery walls, as if to the sense of communal rather than individual achievement – you see most worked with both communities.
 The women aren’t presented (and do not present themselves) as the ‘best’ at peacebuilding, or cross community work or anything like that.
 There was no special process for deciding exactly who to include.

 Each photo in the exhibition gives the effect of looking up at a face, which is slightly blurred and softened with a bright wash of colour.
 My favourite is of Maeve Mulholland.
 Her bio is typical of the group, explaining that Mulholland helped establish a bereavement counselling service for victims of violence in Lisburn; engaged in peace dialogue between the government and the paramilitary group the Ulster Defence Association (UDA); and was one of the founding governors of Lagan College, an integrated school which opened in 1981 (schools in the North are broadly still segregated).
 In the photo she looks into the distance, bathed in smokey golden yellow light.
-Her expression is serious but with slightly mischievous eyes.
+Her expression is serious but with slightly mischievous .

 Margaretta D’Arcy